How to review and revise with Kialo Edu discussions

 Rosenshine suggests that students should review content regularly over longer time periods.
 Educators and students can continue to access and edit Kialo discussions even when the discussion is complete, making it suitable for longer-term reviews.

-2. Practicing spaced repetition of content
+2. Use Kialo discussions to practice spaced repetition of content

-Earlier, we mentioned Ebbinghaus — we’re sure you haven’t forgotten already!
-He discovered that spaced repetition is effective in transferring learning to long-term memory.
-The opposite of this is “cramming,” which may be effective in the short term but does not transfer knowledge into long-term memory.
 Thus, educators need to give students the tools for spaced repetition, particularly during revision periods.
 Fortunately, as an online, collaborative discussion platform, Kialo Edu can support this!

 Educators can easily start and stop a Kialo Edu discussion to create spaced repetition for students.
 For example, educators can create weekly discussions, with each discussion starting and stopping at specified times.
-This could be used as a review activity in the classroom, but is also great for independent revision.
-Educators can monitor students’ participation and identify where more revision support is needed.

 When using a Kialo Edu discussion during reviews, educators can specify a set number of tasks for students to complete.
 Tasks options include telling students how many claims they should write, how many sources to use, or how many times to vote.
 This ensures students remain focused during learning reviews and independent revision.